 By then I felt ready to tackle the big one and started on my first novel.
 Although it took five years to write, The Olive Sisters was quickly accepted for publication and released by Penguin Books in 2005.
 It was a dream come true with reprint after reprint and overseas sales.
 In 2007 it was optioned for a movie and I had the opportunity to write the screenplay.
 Another long educational process during which time my second novel Two for the Road (Penguin) was published in 2008.

-In 2017 my latest novel The French Perfumer will be published by Penguin Random House and I’m currently working on my next book entitled Madame Mathilde.
+In 2017 my latest novel The French Perfumer was published by Penguin Random House and I’m currently working on my next book tentitively entitled The Yellow House.

 I live in a beautiful part of the world, Sydney’s Northern Beaches and have three grown children (one being my son with whom I was happily reunited in 1994) and three grandchildren – all of whom are wonderful storytellers.